LiviuCP/Matrix/README.md

 2. ESSENTIAL FUNCTIONALITY

-Important functionality contained in the Matrix class is:
+Important functionality contained within Matrix class is:
+- matrix capacity
+- iterators

-1) Matrix capacity.
+2.1.
+Matrix capacity

 It's similar to the capacity of std::vector, however it's a bidimentional capacity (rows/columns).
-It is essential for minimizing performance costs when a matrix has to be redimensioned, either by resize() or by another size-changing operation like adding a row, column etc.
+It is essential for minimizing performance costs when a matrix needs to be redimensioned, either by resize() or by another size-changing operation like adding a row, column etc.

-2) Iterators.
+To be noted: unlike std::vector there is currently no reserve() method for growing capacity without affecting the actual size of the container.
+This job is instead fulfilled by the resize() method which comes in two flavors:
+- resize(): additional elements added when size grows are initialized with a default constructed value
+- resizeWithValue(): additional elements are initialized with a specified value

+If only the capacity of the matrix needs to be modified, then any resize method should take as arguments:
+- the same number of rows and columns as before
+- the newly requested row/column capacities

+If either capacity is lower than the corresponding size, then the size is taken as (minimal) capacity.
+For example if the matrix has 3 rows and 5 columns and the requested row/column capacities are 1 and 2, then the matrix will finally have row capacity 3 and column capacity 5.
+Otherwise the requested capacity is allocated.

+2.2.
+Iterators

 Following iterator types are available:

 a) Z-Iterators.
 These traverse the matrix row by row.
 For example by using a ZIterator pointing to the first element ([0][0]) of this matrix: